wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-security-threat-protect/includes/hunt-threats-within-network.md

 You can use threat-hunting queries to build custom detection rules.
 These rules run automatically to check for and respond to various events and system states, including suspected breach activity and misconfigured machines.

-To perform a sample threat-hunting query, in the [Microsoft 365 Defender portal](https://security.microsoft.com), select **Hunting** and select **Advanced Hunting**.
+To perform a sample threat-hunting query, in the [Microsoft 365 Defender portal](https://security.microsoft.com), select **Hunting** and then select **Advanced Hunting**.
 In the query field, type the following example and select Run query:

 ![Use threat hunting queries](../media/threat-hunting-query.png)